octobercms/docs/backend-lists.md

 <a name="filter-checkbox"></a>
 ### Checkbox

 `checkbox` - used as a binary checkbox to apply a predefined condition or query to the list, either on or off.
+Use 0 for off and 1 for on for default value

     published:
         label: Hide published
         type: checkbox
+        default: 1
         conditions: is_published <> true

 <a name="filter-switch"></a>
 ### Switch

 `switch` - used as a switch to toggle between two predefined conditions or queries to the list, either indeterminate, on or off.
+Use 0 for off, 1 for indeterminate and 2 for on for default value

     approved:
         label: Approved
         type: switch
+        default: 1
         conditions:
             - is_approved <> true
             - is_approved = true